Plain English Summary

 Who can participate?

-Adult dental patients (aged at least 18) who have two bony defects caused by periodontal disease (vertical interproximal bony defects) requiring surgical treatment.
+Patients aged at least 18 who have two bony defects caused by periodontal disease (vertical interproximal bony defects) requiring surgical treatment

 What does the study involve?